-DANCES: Dances are held over the year from 2:00 - 3:00 p.m.
+DANCES/FESTIVALS: Dances are held over the year from 3:20 - 4:30 p.m.
 Students are ineligible to attend the dances if they receive a Saturday Work Study or suspension.
 Dances are for Townsend students only.
 Students need to maintain at least a 2.0 GPA, no more than 2 "U's" in citizenship, and attend school all day on the day of the dance to qualify to attend the dance.
 A list of eligible students are posted by the office the week of the dance.
 Wristbands are distributed the day of the dance during lunch time.
 Students are not allowed to be picked up early from the dance.

 DELIVERIES: Students are responsible for bringing items (i.e. homework, lunch, instruments, clothes) they need throughout the school day.
 If there is an occasion when a parent must drop off an item, please bring the item to the front office.
 To minimize classroom interruptions, students will not be notified of deliveries.
 Students are responsible for checking the whiteboard outside the office for their names and retrieving the item from the office.
 Townsend will not assume responsibility for supervision and/or distribution of the items.
 Any perishable items left in the office will be disposed of daily.
-Students must clear with administration first before any food items are brought to school for multiple students.
-Due to student crowding, special arrangements need to be made to distribute the food.
-Administration can deny any request when student safety is involved.
+Students are NOT allowed to order outside food for delivery to Townsend Junior High School.
+If a parent decides to drop off outside food in the office for their student, it must not be shared with other students.
+We have many students with multiple health conditions and outside food or fast food can have serious ramifications on other students' health.
+Parents/Guardians are the only ones who can drop off food and may only bring food for their student, not any of their friends.
 All balloons and/or flowers must stay in the office until the school day ends.